Jagvir Singh: Fredericia

 Singh signed a three-year deal with Fredericia for an undisclosed fee.
 He made his debut for Fredericia in a 2–2 away draw against Nykøbing FC on the first matchday of the 2022–23 season, coming on in the 64th minute in place of Adam Jakobsen.
 He twisted his ankle in practice a few days later and missed the next three games.
 He returned in action on 17 August, coming on as a late substitute in a 2–1 loss to newly promoted Hillerød Fodbold.
 On 26 August, Singh scored his first Fredericia goal, curling in a shot in the far corner to secure a 3–3 away draw against Fremad Amager at Sundby Idrætspark.

 On 19 July 2023, Singh was loaned out to Danish 2nd Division club Aarhus Fremad for the 2023–24 season.
 He scored his first goal for the club in the second game of the season, on 12 August 2023 in a 3–1 win over Roskilde.

 On 29 July 2024, Fredericia announced the termination of Singh's contract.

 Hvidovre

 On 14 August 2024, Hvidovre IF, newly relegated to the Danish 1st Division, confirmed the signing of Singh on a contract until June 2026.

 On transfer deadline day, 1 September 2025, Singh transferred to the Danish 2nd Division club FC Helsingør on a loan deal until the end of the year.
+In January 2026, Jagvir Singh extended his contract with FC Helsingør, continuing with the club for the upcoming season.

+Ishøj

+Singh joined Danish 3rd Division club Ishøj for the 2026–27 season.